SK68-ph/Overlay/README.md

 How to build :
 Download vstudio then install Desktop dev c++.
-After that clone this repo and open project.
+After that clone this repo and open project(.sln file).
 Change Configuration from debug to release x64.

 <details>